(c) Lara Herbinia

 After studying Drama and Singing, Sarah Laulan achieved her tuition at the Queen Elisabeth Music Chapel in Brussels.
 She won the 3rd Prize at the Queen Elisabeth International Competition in 2014 and the Paul Streit Prize at the Geneva Competition in 2016.
 She follows the guidance of Jocelyne Dienst, Marianne Pousseur and Brigitte Fassbaender.

-On stage, she was heard in the role of Maddalena from Rigoletto (Liège, Toulon, Massy), Mrs Quickly from Falstaff (French tour), L'Opinion Publique from Orphée aux Enfers by Offenbach (Avignon), La Périchole (Massy), Dryade from Ariadne auf Naxos (Toulouse), The Mother from L’Enfant et les Sortilèges (Barhain), Cléone from Pénélope by Fauré (Strasbourg, Mulhouse), La Marchande de Journaux from Les Mamelles de Tirésias (Brussels), Suzuki from Madama Butterfly and Javotte from Manon (Marmande Festival), Théorodrine from L'Île de Tulipatan by Offenbach (Rouen, Besançon and Saint-Etienne), Lucy from Die Dreigroschenoper (French tour).
-She also sang large extracts from Carmen, Olga from Evgeny Onegin, Madam Flora from The Medium by Menotti and The Sphinx from Enescu's Oedipe, Erda / Waltraute / Fricka (highlights from Wagner's Tetralogy for Young Audience at the Paris Philharmonie) and Hermia from Les Caprices de Marianne by Henri Sauguet (French tour).
+She was heard at the Berlin Philharmony under the baton of Krill Petrenko in the role of La Maestra delle Novice from Suor Angelica, and in the roles of Maddalena from Rigoletto (Liège, Toulon, Massy, Metz and Reims), Mrs Quickly from Falstaff (French tour), L'Opinion Publique from Orphée aux Enfers by Offenbach (Avignon), La Périchole (Massy), Dryade from Ariadne auf Naxos (Toulouse), The Mother from L’Enfant et les Sortilèges (Barhain), Cléone from Pénélope by Fauré (Strasbourg, Mulhouse), La Marchande de Journaux from Les Mamelles de Tirésias (Brussels), Suzuki from Madama Butterfly and Javotte from Manon (Marmande Festival), Théorodrine from L'Île de Tulipatan by Offenbach (Rouen, Besançon and Saint-Etienne), Lucy from Die Dreigroschenoper (French tour).
+She also sang large extracts from Carmen, Olga from Evgeny Onegin, Madam Flora from The Medium by Menotti and The Sphinx from Enescu's Oedipe, Erda / Waltraute / Fricka (highlights from Wagner's Tetralogy for Young Audience at the Paris Philharmonie).

-She took part in stagings by Jorge Lavelli, Olivier Py, Laurent Fréchuret, Ted Huffman, Georges Lavaudant, Stanislas Nordey, Edouard Signolet, Yann Dacosta, Jacques Nichet…
+She took part in stagings by John Turturro, Michel Fau, Olivier Py, Laurent Fréchuret, Ted Huffman, Georges Lavaudant, Alain Garichot, Yann Dacosta, Jacques Nichet…

 In the concert field, she sang with the Orchestre de la Monnaie, Orchestre Philarmonique de Bruxelles, Sinfonia Varsovia, Orchestre National de Belgique, Royal Flemish Philarmonic, Orchestre Philarmonique Royal de Liège, Orchestre National d’Île-de-France, Orchestre d'Avignon, under the baton of such conductors as Patrick Fournillier, Stéphane Denève, Dmitri Jurowski, Giampaolo Bisanti, Georg Fritzsch, Daniel Kawka, Oliver Holt, Arvo Volmer, Roland Boër, Paolo Arrivabeni, Christopher Warren-Green, Eivind Aadland, Ludovic Morlot, David Reiland, Samuel Jean… Her concert repertoire includes Beethoven's 9e Symphony, La Petite Messe solennelle by Rossini, the Alto Rhapsody by Brahms, Das Lied von der Erde and the Kindertotenlieder by Mahler, Roméo et Juliette by Berlioz, Mozart Requiem, the Stabat Mater by Pergolesi, Paulus by Mendelssohn and Bernstein's Mass, Harawi by Messiaen (Brugges Concertgebouw) and a solo recital in Toulouse.

 Her first recording “Les Blasphèmes” was released in 2017 (French Art-Song with pianist Maciej Pikulski and Hermès Quartet – label Fuga Libera).
-Soon to be released: Zwei Gesänge by Brahms with Lise Berthaud and Eric Lesage (label B Records).
+She recorded the Zwei Gesänge by Brahms with Lise Berthaud and Eric Lesage, and took part in Le Diable à Paris with the Frivolités Parisiennes Orchestra (label B Records).
+To be released: an Art-Song disc named SANGS with Elodie Vignon (label Cyprès).

 "Un grand sommeil noir" - Ravel